 - Circuit Number - determined when the panel is selected (note: if a device has more than one electrical connector, this can cause the Circuit Number value to be blank, and to incorrectly populate a tag.
-If you need to have multiple power connections on the same device, use an external hosted power connection, based on the Revit category for the part); - Load Name - determined by the Load Classification assigned to the electrical connector, and the Space Name where the device is located (note: the device has to be completed encompassed by the space in order for this value to be used) - Panel - determined when the panel is selected. - System Type - default system type that is assigned by the load classification, and can be power, lighting or other. - Load Classification - value associated with the electrical connector, which sets the demand factor rating, and what load class is used for space calculations, including power, lighting or other. - Number of poles - determined by the electrical connector, only devices with the same number of poles can be assigned to a circuit. - Rating - circuit specific setting that can be changed, this value is the rating for the circuit breaker in the panel.
+If you need to have multiple power connections on the same device, use an external hosted power connection, based on the Revit category for the part);

+- Load Name - determined by the Load Classification assigned to the electrical connector, and the Space Name where the device is located (note: the device has to be completed encompassed by the space in order for this value to be used) - Panel - determined when the panel is selected. - System Type - default system type that is assigned by the load classification, and can be power, lighting or other. - Load Classification - value associated with the electrical connector, which sets the demand factor rating, and what load class is used for space calculations, including power, lighting or other. - Number of poles - determined by the electrical connector, only devices with the same number of poles can be assigned to a circuit. - Rating - circuit specific setting that can be changed, this value is the rating for the circuit breaker in the panel.
 The value is not calculated by the circuit tool, so it is up to the user to review the loads assigned to the circuit, and set the breaker value.
 This value can also be changed on a panel schedule. - Frame - circuit setting that can be changed, this value represents the maximum value a breaker trip rating can be set to.
-It is not used in calculation, but will limit the value if the user tries to change the breaker rating to something greater than the frame allows. - Voltage - value associated with the electrical connector, this is normally a type value, and any devices that are added to the circuit must match this value. - Voltage drop - this value is computed when the circuit is assigned to a panel.
-The path can be edited to choose between a direct path to the panel, or a path between all connected devices. - Power Factor - value associated with the connector, this numeric item is part of the load calculation for the circuit, and is multiplied times the actual value when the load classification and demand factor is taken into consideration. - Power Factor State - value associated with the electrical connector, this sets whether the power values are lagging or leading, and affects the load calculation on the circuit. - Balanced Load - determined by the connector, this value indicates if the load on the circuit is balanced across all phases. - Length - determined by the placement of the fixtures relative to the connected panel, this value shows the farthest device or all devices distance and path offset between the farthest device and the panel, including X, Y and Z axis values. - Wire Type - defined by the project settings, the user can edit the wire type used by the circuit.
+It is not used in calculation, but will limit the value if the user tries to change the breaker rating to something greater than the frame allows. - Voltage - value associated with the electrical connector, this is normally a type value, and any devices that are added to the circuit must match this value. - Voltage drop - this value is computed when the circuit is assigned to a panel. - Power Factor - value associated with the connector, this numeric item is part of the load calculation for the circuit, and is multiplied times the actual value when the load classification and demand factor is taken into consideration. - Power Factor State - value associated with the electrical connector, this sets whether the power values are lagging or leading, and affects the load calculation on the circuit. - Balanced Load - determined by the connector, this value indicates if the load on the circuit is balanced across all phases. - Length - determined by the placement of the fixtures relative to the connected panel, this value shows the overall distance between the farthest device and the panel, including X, Y and Z axis values. - Wire Type - defined by the project settings, the user can edit the wire type used by the circuit.
 The wire settings will affect the number of tick marks that appear when used, and will be used to determine the following settings for wire size, # of runs, # of hot conductors, # of neutral conductors, and # of ground conductors. - Load Classification Connected - defined by the load classification assigned to the connector, and the defined apparent load assigned to the connector (whether by instance or type), this value shows the total load by classification that is assigned to the circuit.